 This Month has tips for keeping up to date with harvesting, clearing and composting, and the latest from my garden at Homeacres.

-Dig/No dig 2013 has record of harvests last year, totals were 81.82kg dug, 83.24kg undug.
-Also photos of preparation for 2014: one bed dug & compost dug in, the other surface-composted, with photos of growth up to mid July and a table of harvests to 16th July - both beds have given over 39kg already and results are closely matched.
+Dig/No dig Homeacres has record of harvests in 2013, 81.82kg dug, 83.24kg undug, and progress for 2014.
+One bed is dug and its compost dug in, the other bed is surface-composted, without any disturbance of soil.
+There are photos of growth up to late November 2014 and a table of harvests to December 1st, both beds have given a phenomenal 104kg with results closely matched.